-- Further development of community based multidisciplinary clinics, including Technology Enabled Care (TEC). - Embedding TEC across all our workstreams within ELRS service development and provision. - Working with community partners to promote wellbeing a physical activity in the community, such as local leisure provision. - Following our patients into the acute sector, ensuring that timely assessments are carried out in that setting to promote timely discharge and support in the community. - Continuing to improve and expand the single point of contact for all Rehabilitation Services. - Promoting the use of the digital platform to support education and patient self-management; expansion of education content specifically around long-term conditions. - Further development of data analytics to help understand current impact, trends in demand, to make projections, and inform future service development.
+- Further development of community based multidisciplinary clinics, including Technology Enabled Care (TEC). - Embedding TEC across all our workstreams within ELRS service development and provision. - Working with community partners to promote wellbeing a physical activity in the community, such as local leisure provision. - Following our patients into the acute sector, ensuring that timely assessments are carried out in that setting to promote timely discharge and support in the community (see also Delivery Priority 1.4). - Continuing to improve and expand the single point of contact for all Rehabilitation Services. - Promoting the use of the digital platform to support education and patient self-management; expansion of education content specifically around long-term conditions. - Further development of data analytics to help understand current impact, trends in demand, to make projections, and inform future service development.

-3.2 Falls Prevention and Management
+3.2 Falls prevention and management